hyejung0/body_composition_serial/SAP_V4.md

 </div>

-Patients’ CT scans from the date of diagnosis up to 1 year were analyzed.
-Among many body compositions analyzed by DAFS, we were only interested in the following body compositions at L3, which were used in our previous study.
-These 12 body compositions are to be referred to as **original body compositions** from hereafter to prevent confusion.:
+Patients’ CT scans, obtained from the date of metastatic diagnosis up to one year, were analyzed.
+Among many body compositions analyzed by DAFS, we selected L3 location that were used in our previous study.
+Hereafter, these 12 measures are referred to as original **body compositions** for convenience.
+They include:

 - IMAT (cm2) : Intramuscular adipose tissue area
 - IMAT (cm3) : Intramuscular adipose tissue volume